ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 ### Data Analyst
 - **Name:** Honor Daniel
 - **Tasks:**
-  - Analyzed the extracted tweet data to identify trends and insights related to Moniepoint.
+  - Analyzed the extracted tweet data to identify trends and insights related to Piggvest.
   - Created visualizations and dashboards to present the findings to stakeholders.
   - Conducted data validation and cleaning to ensure the accuracy and quality of the data.
   - Worked closely with the data scientist to provide data for model training and evaluation.